moodle-an-hochschulen/moodle-local_staticpage/README.md

 #### 2.1.
 Data source of document title

-By default, local_staticpage will use the first `<h1>` tag as document title, document heading and breadcrumb item title of the resulting static page.
+By default, local_staticpage will use the first `<h1>` tag as document title and document heading of the resulting static page.
 In this section, you can change this behaviour to using the first `<title>` tag for each of these.

 Please note that if local_staticpage doesn't find the configured (`<h1>` or `<title>`) tag, it will derive the document title from the document filename.